arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 CPU usage
 ---------

-We can’t really reduce CPU usage, but the number of threads running in parallel.
+We can not really reduce CPU usage, but the number of threads running in parallel.
 Again, you should not do this unless there are very good reasons, like an embedded system.
 Note that this will limit the performance for concurrent requests, which may be okay for a local development system with you as only